skylanskylion/aakashcv/README.md

 ```
 within the root of your project.

+# Hosting
+To host the site go to your public folder and change all the links with https://example.com/ to ./ i.e relative links.
+Now copy all contents of public folder and create a new docs folder in root directory and paste the contents.
+Now go to github pages and serve the site from master branch and docs/ folder.
+Your site should be up! https://skylanskylion.github.io/aakashcv/

 # Contributing
 Post bugs and contributions to the issue tracker.
 Or make a pull request.